 Open an airline credit card

 Logan and I swear by TripAdvisor for advice on local restaurants, hotels, sightseeing suggestions, and so much more.
 TripAdvisor also will compare the prices of different hotels, flights, and vacation rentals while you are looking up the opinions of other travelers.
-If you’re looking for a “one-stop-shop” on travel ideas look no further!
+If you’re looking for a “one-stop-shop” for travel ideas look no further!

 This site quickly identifies route options to easily compare costs, time, and ease of access.
 Overall it’s an awesome way to plan quickly and easily!